nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ----------------------------------------------------------------------
 ```
 A new plan containing the workouts you had specified earlier will be created and added to the application's list of plans.

+<span class="box info">:memo: **Note**: If user accidentally add a comma after the last workout number such as
+`plan /new Grow My Muscles /workouts 1, 2, 3, 1,`, the program will process it normally.
+This is by design and
+not an abnormal behaviour.</span>

 ---
 ### List a Plan: `plan /list`